By: Penny Kroening, 2016 National Elementary Physical Education SHAPE America® Teacher of the Year

 Holiday Shopping Activity Wrap Up

 Put a new twist on your holiday game.
-Think about how you can help your students to have fun while opening the conversation of giving to others.
+Think about how you can help your students have fun while opening the conversation about giving to others.

 May you find the joy of the season,